Arts OASIS Graduation Checklist

 - Select your expected final semester of study.

-- If your Minerva record indicates that you are in your U3 year of study and you are blocked from selecting or changing your graduation term on Minerva, you must contact Service Point.
+- Your Minerva record must show that you are in your U3 year of study in order to be able to enter a term of graduation.
+If your Minerva record indicates U2 or that you are in your U3 year of study and you are blocked from selecting or changing your graduation term on Minerva, you must contact Service Point.

-- Double check to see that the correct graduation term appears on the upper-right hand corner of your record by going to Student Menu > Student Records Menu > View Your Unofficial Transcript
+- Double check to see that the correct graduation term appears on the upper-right hand corner of your record by going to Student Menu > Student Records Menu > View Your Unofficial Transcript.
+This is your confirmation that you have applied for the correct term of graduation.

 - Ensure that you have declared the correct programs on Minerva to avoid having your record reviewed for the wrong program.
 If necessary, correct your program selection on Minerva.
 If you are blocked from making program changes on Minerva, contact Service Point immediately.